mellow-007/MellowUPIreportsFormater/README.md

 # MellowUPIreportsFormater

-MellowUPIreportsFormater is a Python tool designed to simplify the formatting of UPI merchant transaction reports, specifically tailored for PhonePe UPI reports.
+MellowUPIreportsFormater is a Python tool designed to simplify the formatting of UPI merchant transaction reports.
 It streamlines the process of validating and converting these reports into PDF format.
 The tool focuses on organizing data, ensuring accuracy, and facilitating efficient documentation printing.

 ## Features

-- Formats PhonePe UPI merchant transaction reports for validation.
+- Formats UPI merchant transaction reports for validation.
 - Converts formatted reports to PDF.
 - Organizes data to enhance clarity and accuracy.
 - Streamlines documentation printing process.
 - Supports various data manipulation and formatting tasks.
+- Allows users to choose either single or multiple CSV or ZIP files for processing.

 ## Compatibility

+Current Compatibility: PhonePe UPI Transaction Reports Only.

-Currently, MellowUPIreportsFormater is optimized for processing PhonePe UPI reports.
+MellowUPIreportsFormater is currently optimized for processing PhonePe UPI reports.
 If you're interested in using the tool for other UPI platforms, please let us know!

 ## Dependencies